andreasabel/inCode/entry/the-compromiseless-reconciliation-of-i-o-and-purity.md

 reasoning](http://u.jle.im/19JxV5S) because you're dealing with pure "inert" compositions --- this is something you could never get if you dealt with executing the actual functions themselves!

+[^1]: So, the astute reader will note that I am slightly blurring the line
+    between purity and non-strictness/laziness.
+While it is true that pure languages can be strict, and ordering *can* matter, this demonstration is to mostly illustrate that declarations of items and objects don't *necessarily* have to correspond to evaluation, execution and IO --- an important point for the next section.

+[^2]: Technically, the full type would be `ParsecT s u m Int`.